ayushkanade49-lab/EXPEDITION_Smart-Electricity-Load-Balancer/Progress.md

 *Next steps:* Add more real-time feedback for better user experience.
 Test the system across multiple scenarios to ensure stability and accuracy.

+## Checkpoint 5 – Stability & Debugging (06:00 AM)

+*Tasks completed:* Performed extensive debugging of the system to identify and fix issues in the load-processing logic and user interface.

+*Current progress:* The system is now more stable and reliable, with consistent performance during multiple test runs.
+Minor bugs have been resolved

+*Next steps:* Prepare final demo, polish UI, and ensure seamless end-to-end execution for presentation.

 # Progress Tracking - TEAM EXPEDITION

 **Checkpoint 1: Initial setup & idea validation (03:00 PM)**